ggppwx/lcode/Algorithm/208. Implement Trie (Prefix Tree)/README.md

 - Simple Trie problem, Create a **helper data structure**
   - It's very useful, for example `linkList` data structure has private class `Node`
 - Thinking to create your own API ?
+- As we can see here, one benefits to use Trie is it's easy to find the **prefix**

 ## Solution